lightvector/KataGo/docs/GraphSearch.md

 Recall that:
 * When we visit any node $n$ for the first time, the visiting playout $p$ returns the raw neural net utility prediction $U(n)$ for that game position.
-* All subsequent playouts visiting $n$ will explore one of the children of $n$ and return the raw neural net utility estimate of some descendant of the $n$.
+* All subsequent playouts visiting $n$ will explore one of the children of $n$ and return the raw neural net utility estimate of some descendant of $n$.

 Notationwise, let $\mbox{Playouts}(n)$ be the set of all playouts that visit $n$, and let $U(p)$ be the utility returned by any playout $p$.